We are unpaid internship lawyers

 The number of unpaid interns utilized as entry-level staff—minus the pay—has been on the rise in recent years, and media coverage

-of these unethical and unlawful arrangements has been growing exponentially.
-With several class action lawsuits filed on behalf of those working without wages in a system initially designed to benefit them, the plight of these interns stuck between a rock and a hard place—with a desperate need for a toehold in the professional world on the one hand and the economic downturn on the other—is gaining national attention.
+of these unethical and unlawful arrangements has become commonplace.
+With numerous lawsuits being resolved in favor of those working without wages in a system initially designed to benefit them, the plight of these interns stuck between a rock and a hard place—with a desperate need for a toehold in the professional world on the one hand and the economic downturn on the other—has gained national attention.

 Internships have long been a right of passage for both the college student and recent graduate.
 Traditionally, these populations have actively sought out mentor-driven opportunities related to their target profession, or company, with the understanding that they will receive a valuable learning experience, priming them for a climb up the hiring ladder.
-In today’s world, employers are tightening their budgets and downsizing full-time staff, and, as such, internships have replaced what were once entry-level jobs, but with caveats—a lack of compensation, and ethics
+In today’s world, employers are tightening their budgets and downsizing full-time staff, and, as such, internships have replaced what were once entry-level jobs, but with a caveat—a lack of compensation.

-This new style of unpaid internship is often of little practical benefit to the intern, amounting to what some have termed “slave labor,” but of great assistance to the employer.
+This new style of unpaid internship is often of little practical benefit to the intern, but of great assistance to the employer.

 Greedy Businesses Exploiting Unpaid Interns